Investigating male X heterozygosity in short read sequencing

 _20240626_175223screenshot.png

-These are whole genome Variant Call Format (VCF) files and I can’t download them all, luckily bcftools can query specific regions on them over the line which makes it both space and speed-efficient.
+These are whole genome (VCF) files and I can’t download them all, luckily bcftools can query specific regions on them over the line which makes it both space and speed-efficient.
 The region we are going to query is the X chromosome without the PAR.
 We are excluding the PAR since it’s a diploid region.
-We are going to further filtrate the variants to be heterozygous and since this all started from Exome Sequencing (ES) we are just going to look at the exonic regions.
+We are going to further filtrate the variants to be heterozygous and since this all started from (ES) we are just going to look at the exonic regions.
 To make things simpler we are going to look at SNVs since INDELs can be challenging to genotype.
 We also want to have a depth enough to decide the genotype and don’t want anything not passing filters.

 We can then merge those files into one, count the number of heterozygous genotypes we see for each position and look at them on IGV.
 Later we can group them by the gene and see which genes have the most heterozygous variants.